 -

-- Approximately 2.33 billion people in the world do not have enough food to lead a healthy active life.
-That’s about one in three people on earth, showing a substantial decrease since previous years.
+- Approximately 2.8 billion people in the world do not have enough food to lead a healthy, active life.
+That’s about one in three people on earth, showing a substantial decrease from previous years.

 - The vast majority of the world’s hungry people still live in developing countries, where 13.5% of the population is undernourished.

-- Asia remains the continent with the most hungry people – about 384.5 million people.
-The number in Southern Asia is more than other parts, while western Asia has stabilized.
+- Asia remains the continent with the most hungry people – about 323 million people.
+The number in Southern Asia is higher than in other parts, while western Asia has stabilized.
 Women and girls still represent approximately 60% of the world’s hunger.

-- Sub-Saharan Africa continues to be the region with the prevalence (percentage of population) of hunger.
-Approximately one person in five there is undernourished, showing some improvement.
+- Sub-Saharan Africa continues to be the region with the highest prevalence (percentage of population) of hunger.
+Approximately one person in five is undernourished, showing some improvement.

 - Poor nutrition causes approximately 45% of deaths in children under five – about 2.7 million children each year.